Specifically, please note that:

-- Additionally, you have the right to lodge a complaint with the competent Data Protection Authority if you believe your rights regarding our use of your personal data have been violated.
+- Additionally, you have the right to lodge a complaint with the competent Data Protection Authority, including the Philippine NPC if you are residing in the Philippines, if you believe your rights regarding our use of your personal data have been violated.

 - IDC strives to ensure its security measures are in line with the industry’s best practices to prevent the loss, misuse, or alteration of the information in our possession.
 We strive to ensure the ongoing confidentiality, integrity, availability, and resilience of our processing systems and services and will aim to restore the availability of personal data and access thereto in a timely manner in the event of a physical or technical incident.
 We employ various security measures to protect the information we collect, as appropriate to the type of information, including encryption, firewalls, and access controls.
 IDC further ensures that all individuals who have access to your data and are involved in the collection, processing, use, and/or storage thereof are bound by appropriate confidentiality obligations and have appropriate training.